What is Content Marketing?

 Content Marketing is a pull versus push strategy.
 Your content should engage and attract people; it’s not meant to interrupt someone’s conscious thought.
 Many people mistakenly confuse social media for content marketing.
 This is understandable, but think of social media as just one channel in a content marketing strategy.

-The five components that define content marketing are:
+5 Components that define content marketing are:

 - Editorial – It’s a biased opinion piece created by someone.
 Content marketing isn’t an impartial news piece; it’s created to get key messaging points across to the user.